Dendisreya/M3_Group50/Remote_Keyless_Entry(RKE)/1_Requirements/Readme.md

 ## When
 * To work, keyless remotes must be within a specified range, usually 5–20 metres, of the automobile.
 When you press a button, it transmits a coded signal to a receiver unit in the automobile, which locks or unlocks the door.
+* In contrast to remote keyless entry, which is often employed to secure vehicles from theft, passive keyless entry (PKE) does not involve any activity on the end user's part.

 ## Where
 * RKE systems for automobiles can also operate the vehicle's ignition system, security alarm, horn, lights, and trunk, in addition to locking and unlocking the doors.
 RKEs can also be used to regulate access to certain portions of a structure, such as garages.
 While RKE is not commonly used in buildings other than enterprises, it is used in some home automation and security systems.